 - In the fridge: Refrigerate it in an airtight container for up to 3 weeks.
 Keep it away from strong-smelling foods like onions.

 - In the freezer: Wrap each piece in plastic wrap and place it in a freezer-friendly bag or container.
 Freeze for up to 3 months.
 Thaw it on the counter to room temperature before digging in.

 - 1 cup (2 sticks) butter

 - 8 full size Reese's peanut butter cups, unwrapped

 - 16 mini Reese's peanut butter cups, unwrapped

 - Butter and line an 8×8 baking pan with parchment paper.
 Set aside.

 - In a large microwave safe bowl, microwave butter and peanut butter for 2 minutes on high.
 Stir and microwave on high for 2 more minutes.

 - Add vanilla and powdered sugar to peanut butter mixture and stir until smooth with a wooden spoon or spatula.
 The peanut butter mixture will start to thicken and loose it’s sheen.
 If it is still really thin, add 1/4 cup more powdered sugar.

-- Refrigerate until cool (this took about an hour in my fridge).
-Cut into 1-inch pieces and store in an airtight container for up to a week.
+- Refrigerate until chilled and fudge is set (this took about an hour in my fridge).
+Cut into 1-inch pieces.

 This post may contain affiliate links.
 Read my disclosure policy.